 Click Here for tab for Wish You Were Here by Pink Floyd

 The title track from the album of the same name and released in 1975.
-Wish You Were Here was actually receiving mixed reviews from critics, with them finding the music not as iconic and too safe when put side by side with their previous works.
-But this sentiment has changed over time, with many long term Pink Floyd fans considering it some of their best work.
+Wish You Were Here initially received mixed reviews from critics, with them finding the music not as iconic and too safe when put side-by-side with their previous works.
+But this sentiment has changed over time, with many long-time Pink Floyd fans considering it some of their best work.

-This was originally written for a full band setting with a lot of 12 string guitar overdubs, but it has been adapted into both strummed and fingerstyle versions, so you can pick which one is most appropriate for your skill level.
-The song has a repeating intro before moving into a more regular chord progression which is then maintained for the duration of the song.
+This was originally written for a full-band setting with a lot of 12-string guitar overdubs, but it has been adapted into both strummed and fingerstyle versions, so you can pick which one is most appropriate for your skill level.
+The song has a repeating intro before moving into a regular chord progression, which is then maintained for the duration of the song.